 Low Carbon Diet: How can you get started?

-Our diet not only impacts our health and well-being but has a significant impact on the planet.
+If you are thinking about adopting a healthier diet this year, why not consider how to also make it best for the planet.
 Food production is responsible for a third of human-caused emissions, with the meat industry having the biggest negative impact.
 The more meat we eat, the more that is produced, and the more emissions we generate.

 If we alter our eating habits by switching to a low carbon diet then we can significantly reduce our personal carbon emissions, feeding into the reductions that are needed on a global scale to restore the health of our planet.